TrellixVulnTeam/swahilipython_SCMU/Doc/library/intro.rst

 requires them; yet others are available only when a particular configuration option was chosen at the time when Python was compiled and installed.

-This manual is organized "from the inside out:" it first describes the built-in functions, data types and exceptions, and finally the modules, grouped in chapters of related modules.
+This manual is organized "kutoka the inside out:" it first describes the built-in functions, data types and exceptions, and finally the modules, grouped in chapters of related modules.

-This means that if you start reading this manual from the start, and skip to the next chapter when you get bored, you will get a reasonable overview of the available modules and application areas that are supported by the Python library.
+This means that if you start reading this manual kutoka the start, and skip to the next chapter when you get bored, you will get a reasonable overview of the available modules and application areas that are supported by the Python library.
 Of course, you don't *have* to read it like a novel --- you can also